Come in. Grab a cup of coffee (or tea) and say hi to someone before heading into the sanctuary for the service.

 The kids out number the adults here at NEXT, and we offer Sunday morning programming for them all.

-We ask parents to accompany your kids to their class rooms, sign them in and meet the volunteers before heading back into the service.
+We ask parents to accompany your kids to their class rooms, and meet the volunteers before heading back into the service.
 We’ll come find you if your child needs you.

 Our amazing (well-trained and pre-screened) volunteers are eager to cuddle your babies and teach your kids about Jesus in a way that makes sense to them.